candi-date-xyz/candi-date/README.md

 ** WIP: Work in progress.

+This is a sketch of my project.
+Written for many audiences.

 # The VegeMight Stack (VMs)
 This repo contains the foundations of the VegeMight Stack ("VMs") which will be used to build Candy Date.
 A stack is a collection of tools which are pre-oriented/configured as a starting point.
+By designing the system as a 'stack' it groups a lot of technologies together into a single package/container to start from.

-VM's is a poly-platform dev kit - with emphasis placed on machine learning & popular blockchain crypto-library tooling that is highly opionated but seeks to mostly prioritze RUST/cargo as an orchestration environment.
-TypeScript/Vue3 for interfaces & Python for machine learning, C++ for as little as possible.
+VMs is a poly-platform dev kit - with emphasis placed on cognitive agency (machine learning) & popular blockchain crypto-library tooling.
+VMs is highly opionated by giving deference to RUST/cargo as an orchestration environment for other languages.
+TypeScript/Vue3 for interfaces & Python for machine learning, and Bash, C++, et al. as required.

-VMs seeks to embrace the neo-modern pattern of WASM, abandoning the web-server such as bash/nginx & server rendered pages in favor of serverless deno containers and single page Vue3/electron served within the container or directly at the edge of a network.
+VMs embraces a neo-modern code-pattern of WASM - both for security & speed.
+WASM is rendered pages in favor of serverless deno containers and single page Vue3 served within the VM/container or directly at the edge of a network.

+This application is designed as a git-template so it can be forked, copied, and will be copiously commented about decisions & configurations as a tutorial.

 Fully tooled environments for RUST, TypeScript, Python interoperability & patterns (and libraries) VMs is a self contain (but very cloud ready) code & binary packaging system built mostly on Cargo.

 # Candy Date Crypto Coin company

+Candy Date is a game for lonely highly-technical people (engineers) that need something to do and the organizations that want to hire them.
+People who may be unemployed and don't like being rejected or spending hours wading through poorly written & inaccurate job-descriptions & sharing ALL their personnel details with companies so early in the hiring process for a job they don't even know if they want.

+### For Engineers

-For Engineers - earn spendable crypto-coins for interviewing conversationally while training an ai-bot 'agent' about your preferences while it learns how to complete job applications & perform pre-interviews.
-Free to sign up, free to use, the blockchain itself has a freemium model principally to prevent job-spammers and give runner-ups who might spend hours doing exercises some consolidation, gratuity or appearance fee.
-But it's crypto-L2, so designed to be very robust & inexpensive and the data never leaves a VM on your computer, so it's significantly more privacy forward.
+For Engineers Earn spendable crypto-coins for interviewing asynchronously, conversationally.
+Training an ai-bot 'agent' about your work preferences is easy using freely available large language models.
+The agent learns how to complete job applications & perform pre-interviews to eliminate this toil from your life.
+You can run your agent in supervised or unsupervised modes of operation.

+Candy Date is free to sign up, earn free coins daily!
+The tokenomics of the blockchain app are early-stage, but there will be a freemium 'pay for more' model principally to prevent job-spammers and give runner-ups who might spend hours doing exercises some consolidation, gratuity or appearance fee that I expect might buy a consolidation coffee.
+I expect the application to either be inexpensive enough that I can afford to run it, or become big enough that it will pay for itself on the Freemium model.
+VMs runs on your computer not mine. ;-)

+### For Employers
+For companies looking to hire, there is an honor policy where your coins are due at the end of the hiring round.
+Always pay bills, it's a blockchain, it's public information, your account will still work, but you'll *hopefully* experience bad-luck getting qualified Candy Dates to agree to meet!
+Outstanding liability to the blockchain/network, just like credit-scores it's better not to let accounts go or remain negative (Candy Dates themselves are social credit scores).
+The fees are going to be very low, and they basically serve as a nominal in-game currency for Candy Date, and the game itself operates as a match-making service.
+The coin itself may have no value, it's a coin-op smart-contract.

+The application is targeting multi-chain multi-coin crypto-L2 which adds a lot of complexity, so the VMs is robust & inexpensive and the data never leaves a VM on your computer or network.
+Candy Date is significantly more privacy minded despite coordinating actions on public blockchain(s).

-For Companies - interview more people faster, literally the agent can pre-interview and qualify thousands of engineers to start from a better (hopefully smarter) candidate pool.
+For Companies - interview more people faster, in parallel, literally the agent could pre-interview and qualify thousands of engineers to start from a better (hopefully smarter, more qualified) candidate pool.
+These are pre-interviews, a faster method to sift through the candidate pool, you still meet people face to face using Teams, etc.  that's a Candy Date!
+The quicker pre-interview survey approach helps companies narrow in, or broaden their search parameters.

+Candy Date will record the status on a per domain/ERC-20 wallet, and expect companies hiring to pay a nominal fee upon success or closure of a round.
+I want to stress this should be in the hundreds of dollars, not thousands, so there is plenty of headroom for agencies.
+You can even use Candy Date with VMs to process your own candidates.
+Candy Date is intended to plugin to network architectures with AD, SSO, Crypo-wallet controls and breeze through ISO-27001 and SOC2 zero-trust security postures.
+You can run Candy Date entirely locally with your own jobs@domain.com inbox, the Candy Date auto-responder works both ways and while it prefers matrix.org, discord, teams, slack, or telegram it will ALSO work with email and attachments.

+The network itself has memory, so the longer you're registered on Candy Date, the more experience you have.
+Many aspects probably haven't been fully thought out, so much of this text is aspirational.

 ## Subject [LFG] Looking for Guild?, LMK!